-The management has reported to the Board and the Audit Committee on the effectiveness of the risk management and internal control systems for the year ended 31 December 2021.
+The management has reported to the Board and the Audit Committee on the effectiveness of the risk management and internal control systems for the year ended 31 December 2023.

-The Company has engaged an external professional firm as the internal control adviser, CF Partners Limited (the "Internal Control Adviser") for providing the internal audit function and performing independent review of the adequacy and effectiveness of the risk management and internal control systems of the Group.
+Control Adviser") for providing the internal audit function and performing independent review of the adequacy and effectiveness of the risk management and internal control systems of the Group.
 The internal control adviser examined key issues in relation to the accounting practices and all material controls and provided its findings and recommendations for improvement to the Audit Committee.
 An assessment on our internal control systems has been examined by the internal control adviser.
 According to the results of the review, no material deficiency has been identified.
-We have adopted the internal control measures suggested by our internal control adviser to rectify the minor weaknesses identified by the internal control adviser in our internal control system.
+The Company has spotted certain weakness in the internal control systems which led to the Audit Issue as set out in page 43-44 of this report.
+It was noted that the Company has implemented no internal policy or guidance on how to manage and monitor the companies (the "Investment Targets") invested by the Company and how to safeguard the value of investment made by the Company.
+Furthermore, although the Company has designated certain staff for collecting and handling various financial record for the audit work of the Company, the management could do more in the on-going monitoring of the business operation, financial performance and management of the Investment Targets.
+In other words, the Company did not have sufficient control of its Investment Target and in turn place the Company in a passive position in the case of any shareholders' disputes.